fat-a-lity/RestappDocked/README.md

 database : Example
 collection : test1

-After running the project using docker run \n
+After running the project using docker run
 Go to http://0.0.0.0:5001/mongodb (page for queries)

 Sending database and collection info is necessary for any operation

 READ
-Send database and collection info as json it returns the whole data
+Send database and collection info as json.
+It returns the whole data
 ```
 @app.route('/mongodb', methods=['GET'])
 def mongo_read():